 Holymead Primary School has adopted the local authority 'Policy and Procedures for Dealing with Unacceptable Behaviour and Positive Handling'.
 Under legislation staff may use 'reasonable force' to restrain children or adults who are causing or likely to cause harm to themselves or others.
-Interventions should proportionate and necessary.
 Adults in school are expected to be trained in appropriate ways to handle and restrain children and defend themselves against aggressive adults.
 The school follows the 'Team Teach' positive handling guidelines.
-'Team Teach is an accredited, award-winning provider of positive behaviour management training, equipping individuals and teams...to deal with challenging situations and behaviours in ways that lead to desirable outcomes and positive relationships'.

-The following guidelines are a brief summary of the local authority guidelines on touch and restraint:

-- Physical intervention should be to avert an immediate danger of injury to any person or immediate danger to the property of any person and only used as a last resort - No more force should be used than is reasonably necessary in the circumstances - Physical restraint should only be used when all other alternatives have failed - The head teacher or senior teacher should be summoned as soon as possible - The level and duration of restraint should be as little as necessary to restore safety in the situation. - There must be no pressure to the throat or chest.
-Handling must not restrict breathing - Weight must not be applied to the spine, across the chest or in the abdominal area - There must be no touching in the chest, buttocks or genital areas - Verbal reassurance should be continually offered to lower the person's anger or distress - Children should not be restrained on the ground but rather in a standing position or on chairs as demonstrated in training - If a child is in a heightened state of distress they will be given time to calm down before any discussions take place.
+- The following guidelines are a brief summary of the local authority guidelines on touch and restraint: - Physical intervention should be to avert an immediate danger of injury to any person or immediate danger to the property of any person and only used as a last resort - No more force should be used than is reasonably necessary in the circumstances - Physical restraint should only be used when all other alternatives have failed - The head teacher or senior teacher should be summoned as soon as possible - The level and duration of restraint should be as little as necessary to restore safety in the situation. - There must be no pressure to the throat or chest.
+Handling must not restrict breathing - Weight must not be applied to the spine, across the chest or in the abdominal area - There must be no touching in the chest, buttocks or genital areas - Verbal reassurance should be continually offered to lower the person's anger or distress - Children should not be restrained on the ground but rather between two adults on chairs as demonstrated in training - If a child is in a heightened state of distress they will be given time to calm down before any discussions take place.

-Any incident of restraint must be reported to the head teacher and a record made in the Bound Book which is kept for 75 years after the child's DoB.
+Any incident of restraint should be reported to the head teacher and a record made.
 The record should include: